“Moving money forward“ Money Forward

 • ・Restrict the number of proposals the Board of Directors has to deal with through transferring authority to executive members.

-• ・Send a complete set of Board of Directors materials before meetings (in principle, one week before, and three business days before at the latest) and to provide time to grasp the contents beforehand.
+• ・Send a complete set of Board of Directors materials before meetings (in principle, one week before, and three business days before fiscal year ending meetings to shorten oral explanations and to increase time for questions and answers and discussions.

 (1) Composition and operation of the Board of Directors (two questions)